-Python is an extremely simple and flexible language which allows developers to effectively solve the problems of scripting, rapid prototyping and research programming.
-Python began to be developed in the late eighties by the employees of the Dutch National Research Institute of Mathematics and Computer Science Guido van Rossum.
-Today, the support for Python is carried out by a team of developers of the same institution.
+Python is an extremely simple and flexible language that allows developers to effectively solve the problems of scripting, rapid prototyping, and research programming.
+The software began to be developed in the late eighties by the employees of the Dutch National Research Institute of Mathematics and Computer Science Guido van Rossum.
+Today, the support for the software is carried out by a team of developers of the same institution.

 Please note, Apple pre-installed and provided Python 2.7 in Mac OS X 10.8.
-If you use older versions of the Mac operating system but downloaded a new version of Python 3 from its official website, then you should be careful when trying to uninstall the program.
+If you use older versions of the Mac operating system but downloaded a new version 3 of the app from its official website, then you should be careful when trying to uninstall the program.

-Never modify or delete files related to the pre-installed Python by Apple.
+Never modify or delete a folder named Python and any files related to the pre-installed version by Apple.

-- First, quit the application and close all running processes of Python in the background.
+- First, quit the application and close all its running processes in the background.
 This step is very important for a safe deletion of the program.

 - Also, we recommend that you open Activity Monitor and check whether some processes are still active.
-Click the “x” button to close the Python processes.
+Click the “x” button to close the app processes.

 - Now we’ve come closer to the last important step – to find and remove all the service files Python has created while you were using it.
 The service files are stored in the Library folder.

-In our case, we have found the following files in the Library’s subfolders:
+In our case, we have found the following files in the following subfolders of the Library folder:

-If you are familiar with the Terminal app, you can use command lines to uninstall Python from your Mac.
+If you are familiar with the Terminal app, you can use command lines to delete Python from your Mac.
 For this, follow these steps:

-- Open the Terminal app and type the following command line in the window: ~ alexa$ sudo rm -rf /Applications/Python\ 3.6/
+- Open the Terminal app and type the following command in the window: ~ [user name] sudo rm -rf /Applications/Python\ 3.6/

 - It will require you to enter your administrator password to confirm the deletion.

-- Launch App Cleaner.
-In the left section of the window, you will see all the apps installed on your Mac.
+- Launch App Cleaner & Uninstaller.
+In the left section of the window, you will see all the apps installed on your system.

-- Find the Python among the apps.
-Please note that, by default, Python installs two executable items on Mac HD.
-They are named Python and IDLE.
-You need to select both of these items.
-In the right section, you can view the list of all the support files, that we were searching for manually in the first part of the article.
+- Select Python in the left panel.
+In the right panel, you can view the list of all its related files, that we were searching for manually in the first part of the article.

-- Then all you need do to uninstall Python is to click the Remove button and confirm the deletion.
+- Then all you need is to click the Uninstall button and confirm the deletion.

-- Also note, that App Cleaner moves deleted files to Trash, so don’t forget to empty the Trash folder.
+- Also note, that App Cleaner & Uninstaller moves deleted files to Trash, so don’t forget to empty the Trash folder.

 That’s all.
-We hope that it helped you to uninstall Python from your Mac computer and solve your uninstall issues.
+We hope that it helped you to delete the app from your Mac computer and solve your uninstall issues.
 Let us know if you still have questions.